supercat1337/event-emitter-ext/README.md

 ### Methods
  - registerEvents(...events) - Register events to be emitted.
 This should be called before any other methods on this class.
 The order of the events in the `events` array determines the order in which the event listeners are triggered.
 This method can be called multiple times to register multiple events.
  - unregisterEvents(...events) - Unregister events from being emitted.
 If the event is not already registered, this has no effect.
+ - unregisterAllEvents() - Remove all event listeners from all events that have been registered.
  - on(event, listener) - Add a callback function that's going to be executed when the event is triggered.
 Returns a function that can be used to unsubscribe from the event
  - once(event, listener) - Add a callback function that's going to be executed only once when the event is triggered.
 Returns a function that can be used to unsubscribe from the event
  - onAny(events, listener) - Add a callback function that's going to be executed when any of the specified events are triggered.
 Returns a function that can be used to unsubscribe from the events.